At least 36 dead on Maui as fires burn through Hawaii, county reports

 WAILUKU, Hawaii (NEXSTAR) — Thousands of Hawaii residents raced to escape homes on Maui as blazes swept across the island, destroying parts of a centuries-old town and killing at least 36 people in one of the deadliest U.S. wildfires in recent years.

-At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available on the deaths.
-Maui County officials add more than 270 structures, including an iconic 120-year-old building on Front Street in Lahaina Town, have been either damaged or destroyed.
+At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available.
+The 2018 Camp Fire in California killed at least 85 people and virtually razed the town of Paradise.

+Maui County officials said more than 270 structures, including an iconic 120-year-old building on Front Street, have been either damaged or destroyed; much of the destruction has been in the historic town of Lahaina.

+Officials warned that the death toll in Hawaii could rise, with the fires still burning and teams spreading out to search charred areas.
+As of Wednesday morning, more than 2,000 people sought services at shelters, according to the American Red Cross who is staffing the shelters.

 Lahaina residents Kamuela Kawaakoa and Iiulia Yasso described a harrowing escape under smoke-filled skies Tuesday afternoon.
 The couple and their 6-year-old son got back to their apartment after a quick dash to the supermarket for water, and only had time to grab a change of clothes and run as the bushes around them caught fire.